Knowledge base

 - This feature allows you to create a "virtual" email address without affecting the available quota of email addresses on the paid Mail Service.

-- It does not store any received messages, it is impossible to access and view them, or to restore or view the logs of messages that have passed through.
+- It does not store any received messages, it is impossible to access and view them, nor to restore or view the logs of messages that have passed through.

-- Recipients registered to receive redirected emails must first accept their addition for the redirection to work (see point 3 below).
+- Recipients registered to receive redirected emails must first accept their addition for the redirection to them to work (see point 3 below).

 - Emails considered as spam by Infomaniak will not be redirected (bounce to the sender — and refer to this other guide regarding possible Gmail to Gmail redirections).